quinndiggity/hacking_slot_machines/README.md

 ### Hardware

-I bought a [raspberry pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) microcomputer to run the software, and used a TTS engine to read out the answer into an earpiece..
+I bought a [raspberry pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) microcomputer to run the software, and used a TTS engine to read out the answer into an earpiece.

 I actually couldn't get the code to run fast enough on the raspberry pi to be useful (a single pass took about 30s).
 The bottleneck was the computer vision and OCR (the only bits I couldn't optimize), so I ended up having to pipe the image over wifi to be processed by a laptop in a backpack.
 The code running on the microcomputer can be found in `./pi_interface.py`.